 \section{Summary and conclusions}

-In this letter we have discussed implications of the $r_0$ symmetry for 1-loop effective potential within 2HDM and the minimal (toy) model defined by~\eqref{pot2}.
-The novel aspect of the symmetry lies in the necessity to transform coordinates together with variations of fields.
-In this letter we showed that an imaginary scaling of scalar fields is accompanied by spacetime coordinates also being scaled by imaginary factors, so that invariance of the theory at tree-level is achieved.
-We then showed that that procedure is consistent at 1-loop, and the effective potential was shown to be invariant under the $r_0$ transformation.
-The 1-loop effective potential has been calculated and renormalized.
-For the invariance to hold the key property is that the imaginary scaling of spacetime coordinates implies an imaginary scaling of 4-momenta, which in turn follows non-trivial transformation of the cutoff, $\Lambda_{UV}$, or renormalization, $\mu$, scales - namely $\Lambda_{UV}^2 \stackrel{r_0}{\longrightarrow} - \Lambda_{UV}^2$ or $\mu^2 \stackrel{r_0}{\longrightarrow} - \mu^2$.
+In this paper we have discussed implications of the $r_0$ symmetry for the one-loop effective potential within the 2HDM and the minimal (toy) model defined by~\eqref{pot2}.
+The novel aspect of the symmetry lies in the necessity to transform, via an imaginary scaling, coordinates together with fields.
+In this paper we showed that an imaginary scaling of scalar fields is accompanied by spacetime coordinates also being scaled by imaginary factors, so that invariance of the theory at tree level is achieved.
+We then showed that that procedure is consistent at one loop, and the effective potential was shown to be invariant under the $r_0$ transformation.
+The one-loop effective potential has been calculated and renormalized.
+For the invariance to hold the key property is that the imaginary scaling of spacetime coordinates implies an imaginary scaling of 4-momenta, which in turn implies a nontrivial transformation of the cutoff, $\Lambda_{UV}$, or renormalization, $\mu$, scales--namely $\Lambda_{UV}^2 \stackrel{r_0}{\longrightarrow} - \Lambda_{UV}^2$ or $\mu^2 \stackrel{r_0}{\longrightarrow} - \mu^2$.

-The existence of the $r_0$ symmetries seems to broaden our hitherto understanding of field theories, at least for bosonic models.